Murilo Becker

-Murilo Becker Da Rosa (born July 14, 1983 in Farroupilha) is a Brazilian professional basketball player.
+Murilo Becker Da Rosa (born July 14, 1983, in Farroupilha) is a Brazilian former professional basketball player.

 Professional career

-Becker was eligible for the 2005 NBA Draft, but he was not drafted.
+Becker was eligible for the 2005 NBA draft, but he was not drafted.

 During his pro club career, Becker has played with the Brazilian League club Bauru.

 National team career

 Becker has been a member of the senior Brazilian national basketball team.
 With Brazil, he played at the following tournaments: the 2003 FIBA AmeriCup, the 2005 FIBA AmeriCup, the 2006 FIBA World Cup, the 2007 FIBA AmeriCup, and the 2010 FIBA World Cup.